adityayavagal/CI-CD-Server-Setup/Jenkins and SonarQube Integration.md

 ## NOTE:
  - For SonarScanner for MSBuild make sure you have installed latest mono-devel and nuget
  - Also make sure for all these folders sonarqube user is owner
+ - For more information read [SonarQube Doc](https://docs.sonarqube.org/latest/) and for video tutorial try [youtube](https://youtu.be/jh7utASgKj4)